 Selber has earned several awards for outstanding research publications.
-In 2010, his essay "A Rhetoric of Electronic Instruction Sets" won the Nell Ann Pickett Award for Best Article in Technical Communication Quarterly.
-In 2005, his monograph Multiliteracies for a Digital Age (Southern Illinois University Press) won the Distinguished Book Award from Computers and Composition and Best Book in Technical or Scientific Communication from the National Council of Teachers of English (NCTE).
-Also in 2005 from NCTE, his co-edited volume Central Works in Technical Communication (Oxford University Press) won the award for Best Collection of Essays in Technical or Scientific Communication.
-In 1998, his edited volume Computers and Technical Communication: Pedagogical and Programmatic Perspectives (Ablex Publishing/ATTW) won the NCTE award for Best Collection of Essays in Technical or Scientific Communication.
-In 1997, his co-authored essay "Policing Ourselves: Defining the Boundaries of Appropriate Discussion in Online Forums" won the Ellen Nold Award for Best Article in Computers and Composition.
-And in 1995, his essay "Beyond Skill Building: Challenges Facing Technical Communication Teachers in the Computer Age" won Best Article on Methods of Teaching Technical or Scientific Communication from NCTE.
+In 2014, his co-edited volume Solving Problems in Technical Communication (University of Chicago Press) won the award for Best Original Collection of Essays in Technical or Scientific Communication from the Conference on College Composition and Communication (CCCC).
+In 2010, his essay “A Rhetoric of Electronic Instruction Sets” won the Nell Ann Pickett Award for Best Article in Technical Communication Quarterly.
+In 2005, his monograph Multiliteracies for a Digital Age (Southern Illinois University Press) won the Distinguished Book Award from Computers and Composition and the award for Best Book in Technical or Scientific Communication from the National Council of Teachers of English (NCTE).
+In 2005, his co-edited volume Central Works in Technical Communication (Oxford University Press) won the award for Best Collection of Essays in Technical or Scientific Communication from NCTE.
+In 1998, his edited volume Computers and Technical Communication: Pedagogical and Programmatic Perspectives (Ablex/ATTW) won the award for Best Collection of Essays in Technical or Scientific Communication from NCTE.
+In 1997, his co-authored essay “Policing Ourselves: Defining the Boundaries of Appropriate Discussion in Online Forums” won the Ellen Nold Award for Best Article in Computers and Composition.
+And in 1995, his essay “Beyond Skill Building: Challenges Facing Technical Communication Teachers in the Computer Age” won the award for Best Article on Methods of Teaching Technical or Scientific Communication from NCTE.

 Areas of Specialization

 Technical Communication, Computers and Composition, Human-Computer Interaction, Digital Humanities